Ladysnake/Nomad-Books/README.md

 #### Obtaining

-Nomad books can be obtained by combining lime dye, orange dye, gray dye, brown dye and grass pages.
+Nomad books can be obtained by combining a campfire and grass pages.
 A newly crafted nomad book will have a height of 3 and a width of 7.

 ![image-20200102175340377](https://raw.githubusercontent.com/Ladysnake/Nomad-Books/master/README.assets/image-20200102175340377.png)